 Johannesburg’s Central Business District (CBD) was once the heart of gold rush pioneer town Johannesburg.
 This is where all the biggest, best and most beautiful buildings were built.
 Many years later, after first the rise and then fall of apartheid this area deteriorated significantly.
 Residents and businesses moved out in droves as buildings were hijacked quickly becoming overcrowded with squatters.
 The area became a dangerous and crime ridden no-go zone in the 1990’s.

-But what’s it like today?
-I joined an inner city walking tour to find out more.
+But what’s Johannesburg’s CBD like today?
+Join an inner city walking tour to find out more.

 You might want to watch your handbag (but that’s something you need to do in most big cities) and you need to be particularly vigilant for potholes and other trip hazards when walking the pavements.
 There are still abandoned and neglected buildings like the ghostly post office with its vacant clock tower, but there is also an eclectic mixture of architecture charting the rise and fall and current rise again of the CBD.